André Roosevelt

+Early life

-He was born in Paris to Cornelius Roosevelt (1847–1902), a cousin of U.S. President Theodore Roosevelt, who married a French actress Anna, and was baptized at the American Cathedral, Paris.
+He was born in Paris to Cornelius Roosevelt (1847–1902), a cousin of U.S. President Theodore Roosevelt, who married a French actress Anna and was baptized at the American Cathedral, Paris.
 He won a gold medal in rugby union at the 1900 Summer Olympics with the French team.
+He was a member of The Explorers Club like his cousin Theodore Roosevelt.

 He married first Adelheid Lange in 1905, then after a divorce, Alice La Fontant in Haiti.
-Roosevelt was an adventurer, traveling to Bali in 1924, attempting to develop the tourist market but at the same time preserve Bali's cultural integrity.
+Roosevelt was an adventurer, traveling to Bali in 1924, attempting to develop the tourist market, but at the same time preserve Bali's cultural integrity.
 He envisioned making Bali a national or international park with laws to regulate it as such.
 In 1928 and 1929, he and Armand Denis shot Goona-Goona, An Authentic Melodrama (also called The Kris) with assistance from Walter Spies.
 It was released in the United States in 1930 and started an American craze for Bali.
 He was also known for his 1938 film Beyond the Caribbean.
 He died in July 1962 in Port-au-Prince, Haiti.